jadecobra/python_tdd_exercises/source/truth_table/09_converse_non_implication.rst

 Truth Table: Converse NonImplication
 ====================================

-The tests in this chapter show Converse NonImplication from  the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_
+The tests in this chapter cover Converse NonImplication from  the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_

 RED: make it fail